Fisher (animal): Hunting and diet

 Fishers are generalist predators.
 Although their primary prey is snowshoe hares and porcupines, they are also known to supplement their diet with insects, nuts, berries, and mushrooms.
+They have been observed eating small apples during winter.
 Since they are solitary hunters, their choice of prey is limited by their size.
 Analyses of stomach contents and scat have found evidence of birds, small mammals, and even deer—the latter indicating that they are not averse to eating carrion.
-While the behavior is not common, fishers have been known to kill larger animals, such as wild turkey, bobcat (although, in most cases, confrontations tend to be dominated by the cat, which is one of their main predators) and Canada lynx.
-Researchers in Maine have found "about a dozen" cases of confirmed fisher predation on Canada lynx, and several more suspected cases, in a four township area of Maine.
+While the behavior is not common, fishers have been known to kill larger animals, such as wild turkey, raccoon, fox, marten, mink, otter, bobcat, and Canada lynx.
+Raccoons may be killed by a large fisher in trees or on the ground.
+Fishers can also catch martens on the ground or in the trees, and usually there is either a good population of fisher or marten but not both.
+Researchers in Maine have found "about a dozen" cases of confirmed fisher predation on Canada lynx, and several more suspected cases, in a four-township area of Maine.
 According to Maine Department of Inland Fisheries and Wildlife wildlife biologist Scott McClellan, the fishers involved in these kills attacked lynx bedded down in snowstorms with a quick "powerful grip" bite to the lynx's neck.
 Signs of struggle indicated that some lynx attempted to defend themselves but McClellan states that "the fishers would finish the cats off pretty quickly.
-There was some struggle certainly, but it didn’t appear to last very long.
+There was some struggle certainly, but it didn't appear to last very long.
 There were some broken branches, tufts of fur, and claw marks where the lynx was trying to get away."
 The McClellan study in The Journal of Wildlife Management documents 14 fisher-caused mortalities of Canada lynx from 1999 to 2011 in northern Maine, and found that predation was the leading source of mortality of lynx in the study area (18 deaths, 14 by fisher).

 Fishers are one of the few predators that seek out and kill porcupines.
 Stories in popular literature indicate that fishers can flip a porcupine onto its back and "scoop out its belly like a ripe melon".
 This was identified as an exaggerated misconception as early as 1966.
 Observational studies show that fishers make repeated biting attacks on the face of a porcupine and kill it after about 25–30 minutes.